 It is important to note that fuels undergo different pathways from production, transportation, usage and disposal with each stage have positive and negative impacts.
-The preferred fuel option should, therefore, be on holistic quantitative evaluation of the impacts.
-This is referred to as life cycle assessment.
-The concept of Life Cycle Assessment (LCA) offers a robust framework for evaluating the environmental performance of ethanol relative to charcoal.
+It is practically impossible to rate one fuel cleaner than the other based on opinion or guess work alone.
+The preferred fuel option should, therefore, be on holistic quantitative evaluation of the intended and unintended impacts along its full resource extraction to disposal value chain..
+This is referred to as life cycle assessment (LCA).
+The concept of LCA offers a robust framework for evaluating the environmental performance of ethanol relative to charcoal.
 LCA examines the full supply chain impacts of each fuel from resource extraction through processing, transportation, use and disposal providing a “cradle-to-grave” perspective on energy choices (ISO, 2006; Hauschild et al., 2018).
 For charcoal, this includes deforestation, carbonization processes and emissions from transport and end-use combustion.
 For ethanol, the system boundary would encompass feedstock cultivation, fermentation and distillation, distribution and stove use.
 By quantifying and comparing the environmental impacts of these fuels across multiple categories such as global warming potential, human toxicity, particulate matter formation and land use LCA enables evidence-based decision-making for policymakers, development partners and private sector actors.

 International experience demonstrates the potential of ethanol as a household fuel.
 In Brazil, the widespread adoption of ethanol for cooking has been facilitated by strong government support, favorable pricing and established production infrastructure linked to the sugar industry (Smeets et al., 2014).
 In Kenya and Ethiopia, donor-supported ethanol stove programmes have shown promising results in reducing indoor air pollution and fuel costs for households, although challenges remain in ensuring sustainable supply chains and overcoming initial capital barriers (Clean Cooking Alliance, 2021).
 In Malawi, ethanol production capacity exists through facilities such as EthCo in Dwangwa and PressCane in Chikwawa, primarily serving the transport fuel sector through ethanol–petrol blends.
 However, the diversion of a portion of this ethanol to the household energy market could accelerate the transition toward cleaner cooking, provided that production is scaled sustainably and distribution networks are developed (Malawi Ministry of Energy, 2021).

-The government of Malawi has recognized the need to transition to clean cooking solutions, as reflected in its Malawi National Energy Policy (2018), which prioritizes the promotion of modern biofuels, improved cook-stoves and LPG.
+The Government of Malawi has recognized the need to transition to clean cooking solutions, as reflected in its Malawi National Energy Policy (2018), which prioritizes the promotion of modern biofuels, improved cook-stoves and LPG.
 The policy emphasizes environmental protection, reduction of health risks associated with traditional fuels and alignment with the country’s commitments under the Sustainable Development Goals (SDGs), particularly SDG 7 (Affordable and Clean Energy) and SDG 13 (Climate Action).
 However, implementation has been slow, hindered by limited financing, inadequate market incentives and weak enforcement of environmental regulations related to charcoal production (Zulu & Richardson, 2019).
 A comparative LCA study focused on Malawi’s urban cooking sector can generate empirical evidence to inform these policies, guide donor investments and shape public awareness campaigns.

-In short, the current cooking fuel landscape in Malawi’s urban areas presents both a significant environmental challenge and an opportunity for sustainable transformation.
+The current cooking fuel landscape in Malawi’s urban areas presents both a significant environmental challenge and an opportunity for sustainable transformation.
 Charcoal’s dominance exacts a heavy toll on forests, air quality and human health, while ethanol offers a cleaner, renewable alternative with potential socio-economic co-benefits.
 By employing an LCA approach, this study will provide a comprehensive, quantitative comparison of the two fuels, thereby contributing to policy debates, academic knowledge and practical interventions aimed at advancing Malawi’s clean cooking agenda.

 1.2 Problem Statement and Justification